anuragreddygv323/coding-challenge-master/README.md

 4.timedelta
 5.simplejson

+#Code elements:
+1. coding-challenge-master/src/new_final.py: Code refers to the file which calculates the average degree
+2. coding-challenge-master/run.sh: shell script

 #How to run the code
 1. Run the run.sh file

 #Problem Statement: